osohq/oso/docs/content/python/guides/roles/sqlalchemy/getting-started.md

 ## Controlling access with roles

-Now, let's write our first rules that use role based access control.
+Now, let's write our first rules that use role-based access control.
 To setup the role library, we must:

 1. Persist role configuration to our database.